 Using The Wrong Schedule For Writing Your IB EE

-Most students wait for some sort of inspiration before they begin writing.
+Most students wait for some inspiration before they begin writing.
 The reality is that there is no such thing as having the right inspiration for writing your IB EE.
 Those who wait for it are delusional, and you must share this blog to save them!
 So how should one proceed to write their IB EE?
 A prevalent way is to write the first draft and share it with your mentor.
 Then you edit it to make it better.
 Get it reviewed by your mentor again.
-Then you submit it hoping that your examiner will be in a good mood while reading your IB EE.
+Then you submit it hoping your examiner will be in a good mood while reading your IB EE.
 While there is nothing wrong with this method, it can be further broken down into smaller milestones.
-By doing so, not only will you have more explicit targets to achieve, but you will also build a momentum which will keep you motivated throughout.
-Here is how you can break down the process of writing your IB EE:
+By doing so, you will not only have more explicit targets to achieve but also build momentum, which will keep you motivated throughout.

 - Make a rough outline for your IB EE